orion-project/rezonator2/help/func_stabmap_2d.rst

 Variable 1 (X) / Variable 2 (Y)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These are elements’ parameters to be varied along the horizontal or vertical axis of the stability map respectively.
+These are elements’ parameters or a :ref:`global parameters <params_window>` to be varied along the horizontal or vertical axis of the stability map respectively.

 Variation
 ~~~~~~~~~